SAR Phase¶

-The phase measures the location of the SAR signal along its wave cycle when it returns to the sensor.
+The phase component of the SAR dataset indicates the location of the SAR signal along its wave cycle when it returns to the sensor.
 This can be used as a proxy for distance, and is the basis of SAR Interferometry (InSAR).
 By differencing the phase values from one acquisition to another with the same footprint, InSAR allows users to identify and quantify surface deformation that occurred in the time between acquisitions.

 InSAR analysis can quantify differences in the line-of-sight of the sensor to the centimeter scale, making it a powerful tool for monitoring deformation over large areas.
 It can be used in conjunction with GNSS measurements, surveys, and LiDAR measurements to expand these high-accuracy measurements to a much broader scale.